portage-CEG/portage-ceg.github.io/en/index.md

 **Interested in joining the Canadian Data Curation Community?** Join our [Google Group](https://groups.google.com/forum/#!forum/can-dcn).

-**Have feedback about this site?
+**Want to provide feedback about this site?
 Interested in helping to develop it?** Contact us via [this form](https://forms.gle/4i3VmBK5o228P4pf6).